Results of the 2024 Indian general election: Overview

 The BJP-led NDA surpassed the majority threshold of 272 and won 293 seats.
 However, unlike the previous election, the BJP did not win a majority in both houses of parliament having only won 240 seats (losing 63 seats from the 303 seats they previously held since 2019 as well as losing their 10-year long benefit of being the sole-controller of both houses of parliament since 2014) in the Lok Sabha.
-However, Modi became the second Indian prime minister to be re-elected for a third consecutive term, since Jawaharlal Nehru's re-election in 1962, the third Indian prime minister to be able to rule for more than 10 years after Nehru (15 years) & Indira Gandhi (14 years) & the second BJP leader after Atal Bihari Vajpayee to be able to lead the party into becoming the single largest party in the Lok Sabha thrice.
+However, Narendra Modi became the second Indian prime minister to be re-elected for a third consecutive term, since Jawaharlal Nehru's re-election in 1962, the third Indian prime minister to be able to rule for more than 10 years after Nehru (15 years) & Indira Gandhi (14 years) & the second BJP leader after Atal Bihari Vajpayee to be able to lead the party into becoming the single largest party in the Lok Sabha thrice.

 The INC-led INDIA alliance gained 234 seats out of which 99 were won by the Congress Party.
 37 seats were won by the SP while 29 seats from West Bengal were won by the Mamata Banerjee-led Trinamool Congress.
 The final wins by the alliance were stronger than previous predictions from exit polls.